 - Collect evidence at the accident scene.
 Whenever possible, gather as much evidence as possible.
 Take pictures, write down notes, take witness statements, and exchange information with the truck driver.

-- Hire a reputable WV truck accident attorney.
-After the crash, be sure to consult with a lawyer as soon as possible.
+- Hire a reputable truck accident attorney.
+After the crash, consult with a lawyer as soon as possible.

 How a West Virginia Truck Accident Lawyer Can Help